LOT-PL/KShips/README.md

  - AdBreak, WinterBreak, or LanguageBreak
  - Latest Universal Hotfix
- - Both hard-float and soft-float kindles should work

 ## Installation
 > [!NOTE]
 > This is my first Kindle Game/App so it is kinda bad!